Heliotropium crispum

-Heliotropium crispum is a species of flowering plant in the family Boraginaceae, native to western Africa (including the Canary Islands), Egypt, Sudan, south-western Asia, and Pakistan.
+Heliotropium crispum is a species of flowering plant in the family Heliotropiaceae.
+It is native to western Africa (including the Canary Islands), Egypt, Sudan, south-western Asia, and Pakistan.
 It was first described by René Louiche Desfontaines.

 Description

 Heliotropium crispum is a very variable annual or perennial herbaceous plant.
 It has greyish leaves and dense cymes of small white flowers.